Energy Drink Ingredients and What They Do

 - Dr. Pepper delivers 41mg.

 - A can of Coke provides 34mg.

-Caffeine stimulates the central nervous system giving the body a sense of alertness as well as dilates blood vessels.
-It raises heart rate and blood pressure and dehydrates the body.
+Caffeine stimulates the central nervous system giving the body a sense of alertness.
+It also raises heart rate, raises blood pressure and dehydrates the body.

-People experience side effects above 400mg (the recommended daily safe dose), which include sleeplessness, heart palpitations, headaches, nausea, and most commonly the jitters.
+People experience negative side effects above 400 mg (the recommended daily safe dose), which include sleeplessness, heart palpitations, headaches, nausea, and most commonly the jitters.